roperscrossroads/meshinfo-lite/README.md

 # MeshInfo-Lite

 Realtime web UI to run against a Meshtastic regional or private mesh network.

+A work in progress.
+This is a customized for [CSRA Mesh](https://www.csramesh.org/) but probably still has references to the projects and meshes that it was forked from (originally forked from [agessaman/meshinfo-lite](https://github.com/agessaman/meshinfo-lite)).

 ## Overview